 13 Everyday Products That Are Ruining Your Skin

-The only problem?
-Everyone’s skin and the way it reacts is different.
-Plus, so many products contain artificial fragrances, artificial coloring, and preservatives, which can all cause contact allergies or reactions that occur when your skin is exposed to an allergen or irritant.
+Countless skin care products promise to “fix” skin problems you may deal with.
+The problem?
+Everyone’s skin reacts differently.
+Plus, so many products contain artificial fragrances, coloring, and preservatives, which can cause reactions that occur when your skin is exposed to an allergen or irritant.

 Yes, we’re serious.
 A 2014 study from the University of Missouri found that touching cash register receipts can increase your body’s absorption of BPA, a chemical also used in some plastic bottles that’s been linked to several health concerns, including diabetes, heart disease, and cancer.
 “Some have suggested that BPA can also cause skin irritation and sensitivity, but this has not been scientifically proven,” Schlessinger said.
 The study specifically found that thermal receipts, often used in restaurants, can lead to BPA absorption through the skin and BPA contamination as the chemical is passed from fingers to food.

 Not all stores use thermal paper for their receipts, but if you’re unsure, the best way to avoid BPA is to either decline a receipt, if possible, or opt for an electronic receipt to be emailed to you.

 Those fragrances and dyes added to your laundry detergents and fabric softeners to make them smell and look enticing can unfortunately cause serious skin irritation.
 “While laundry detergents aren’t an issue for everyone, they can cause problems for those with sensitive skin, particularly babies,” said Schlessinger.
 “Look for products that are scent-free or fragrance-free and dye-free and try and stick with the same detergent instead of buying whatever’s on sale that week.”